 Joe Fairless: Are you ready for the Best Ever Lightning Round?

-Joe Fairless: Alright.
+Joe Fairless: Alright, let’s do it.
 First, a quick word from our Best Ever partners.

 Joe Fairless: Best ever deal you’ve done?

-Joe Fairless: A mistake you’ve made on a transaction?
+Joe Fairless: What’s a mistake you’ve made on a transaction recently?

-Joe Fairless: What is the best ever way you like to give back?
+Joe Fairless: Best ever way you like to give back?

-Joe Fairless: How can the Best Ever listeners get in touch with you, Chris?
+Joe Fairless: How can the Best Ever listeners learn more about what you’ve got going on?

-I loved our conversation, I’m very grateful for it.
-I hope you have a best ever day, Chris, and we’ll talk to you soon.
+I appreciate your expertise, I appreciate you sharing your advice with us.
+I hope you have a best ever day, and we’ll talk to you soon.